Charlotte Moton Hubbard: Career

 Hubbard began her career in 1934 as an associate professor of Health and Physical Education at the Hampton Institute in Hampton, Virginia.
 She served as co-director of the Hampton Institute Creative Dance Group and helped increase the number of female dancers in the dance company.
 She worked there until 1942 when she joined the Office of Community War Services, part of the Federal Security Agency, in Washington, D.C.

-Following the end of World War II, Moton worked and consulted in public relations with a variety of organizations, including the Girl Scouts of the USA, the Tuskegee Institute, and the United Givers Funds.
+Following the end of World War II, Hubbard worked and consulted in public relations with a variety of organizations, including the Girl Scouts of America, the Tuskegee Institute, and the United Givers Funds.
 She joined the State Department in 1963 as a coordinator of women's activities.

-President Lyndon B. Johnson appointed Hubbard deputy assistant secretary of state for Public Affairs in 1964, the highest rank attained by a black woman at the time.
+President Lyndon B. Johnson appointed Hubbard Deputy Assistant Secretary of State for Public Affairs in 1964, the highest rank attained by a black woman at the time.
 In this role, Hubbard developed programs to address racial discrimination against Black soldiers during the Vietnam War.
 Hubbard retired in 1970 after the onset of Cushing's disease.